django-crispy-forms/django-crispy-forms/docs/form_helper.rst

     Specifies form DOM id attribute.
 If no id provided then no id attribute is created on the form.

 **form_class**
     String containing separated CSS classes to be applied to form class attribute.
-The form will always have by default ‘uniForm’ class.

 **form_tag = True**
     It specifies if ``<form></form>`` tags should be rendered when using a Layout.
 If set to ``False`` it renders the form without the ``<form></form>`` tags.
 Defaults to ``True``.